rpav/c2ffi/README.md

 You will need to do the following:

-* Create a new subclass of OutputDriver; copying one of the existing ones is probably the easiest.
+* Create a new subclass of OutputDriver in `src/drivers/`; copying one of the existing ones is probably the easiest.

+* Add this file to `src/Makefile.am`

 * Add the factory function to `src/OutputDriver.cpp`.